Neural Granger Causality: Linear Granger Causality

-Let $x_t \in \mathbb{R}^p$ denote a $p$-dimensional stationary time series and assume we have observed the process at $T$ time points, $(x_1, \ldots, x_T)$.
-Granger causality in time series analysis is typically studied using the vector autoregressive model (VAR) \cite{lutkepohl:2005}.
-In this model, the time series at time $t$, $x_t$, is assumed to be a linear combination of the past $K$ lags of the series
+Let ${\bf x}_t \in \mathbb{R}^p$ be a $p$-dimensional stationary time series and assume we have observed the process at $T$ time points, $({\bf x}_1, \ldots, {\bf x}_T)$.
+Using a model-based approach, as is our focus, Granger causality in time series analysis is typically studied using the vector autoregressive model (VAR) \cite{lutkepohl2005new}.
+In this model, the time series at time $t$, ${\bf x}_t$, is assumed to be a linear combination of the past $K$ lags of the series

-where $A^{(k)}$ is a $p \times p$ matrix that specifies how lag $k$ affects the future evolution of the series and $e_t$ is mean zero noise.
-In this model, time series $j$ does not Granger cause time series $i$ iff $\forall k, A^{(k)}_{ij} = 0$.
+where $A^{(k)}$ is a $p \times p$ matrix that specifies how lag $k$ affects the future evolution of the series and $e_t$ is zero mean noise.
+In this model, time series $j$ does not Granger-cause time series $i$ if and only if for all $k$, $A_{ij}^{(k)} = 0$.
 A Granger causal analysis in a VAR model thus reduces to determining which values in $A^{(k)}$ are zero over all lags.
-In higher dimensional settings, this may be determined by solving a group lasso regression problem \cite{lozano:2009b}
+In higher dimensional settings, this may be determined by solving a group lasso regression problem \cite{lozano2009grouped}

-where $||.||_2$ denotes the the $L_2$ norm which acts as a group penalty jointly shrinking all values of $(A^{(1)}_{ij}, \ldots, A^{(K)}_{ij})$ to zero \cite{yuan:2006} and $\lambda > 0$ is a hyperparameter that controls the level of group sparsity.
-More recently, \cite{nicholson:2014} proposed an optimization scheme that replaces the group penalty with a structured hierarchical penalty \cite{jenatton:2011,huang:2011} which for a fixed $\lambda$ automatically selects the lag of each interaction.